HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 → URL length: 212 chars

-Even with these simple search conditions, the URL is already 212 characters.
-In practice, search conditions can have 20–30 fields, quickly reaching the practical URL limit (around 2048 characters).
+Even with today's simple search conditions, it's 212 characters.
+In practice, search conditions can have 20–30 fields, quickly reaching the practical URL limit (approximately 2048 characters).

 No Content-Type → 400: QUERY requests MUST include a Content-Type header (RFC 10008 §3)